mxjp/rvx/docs/reference/core/elements.md

 ## Styles
 The **style** attribute can be any combination of arrays, objects and [expressions](signals.md#expressions).

-Properties use the same casing as in css.
++ Properties use the same casing as in css.
 E.g. `font-family`, not `fontFamily`.
++ Values are converted to strings except `null` which is set as an empty string like in `CSSStyleProperties.setProperty`.

 === "JSX"
 	```jsx